ted-dunstone/biotest_mock_interface/README.md

 - Output: simulated template IDs, match scores, liveness decisions, and processing time (ms)
 - Interactive Swagger UI (if `flasgger` is installed) at `/apidocs/`

 > [!IMPORTANT]
+> * The implementation provided is in Python, however any language can be used where the RERST endpoints can exposed.
-> Note this currently only designed be run completely inside a secure trusted testing network, and so there is currently no encryption or authentication on REST calls.
+> * Note this currently only designed be run completely inside a secure trusted testing network, and so there is currently no encryption or authentication on REST calls.

 ---